xpepermint/vue-rawmodel/README.md

     ]
   },
   beforeCreate () {
-    this.user.book = {title: 'foo'}; // sets model's field data but the reactivity listeners are removed this.user.books = [{title: 'bar'}]; // sets model's field data but the reactivity listeners are removed this.user.$build(); // rebuilds the reactivity system }
+    this.user.book = {title: 'foo'}; // sets field data but the reactivity listeners are removed this.user.books = [{title: 'bar'}]; // sets field data but the reactivity listeners are removed this.user.$build(); // rebuilds the reactivity system }
 }